Dub-Master/dub-inference/README.md

 DubMaster is on a mission to allow content creators to broadcast to a wider audience.
 We identified a problem where current generation’s automatic dubbing services are relatively expensive.
 Our solution is to leverage open source models to democratize the dubbing of content.

+## Technical Overview

+DubMaster works in several steps to provide automatic dubbing services:

+1. **Encoding**: The encoding worker is responsible for processing the input video and audio files.
+It uses ffmpeg to shorten the video and extract the audio.
+The shortened video and audio are then uploaded to S3 for storage.

+2. **Speaker Diarization**: The speaker-diarization worker identifies different speakers in the audio file.
+This information is used later in the voice cloning process.

+3. **Transcription and Translation**: The audio file is transcribed using OpenAI's API.
+The transcribed text is then translated into the target language.

+4. **Voice Cloning**: The voice cloning process uses Eleven Labs' API to clone the voices of the identified speakers.
+The cloned voices are used to dub the translated text.

+5. **Stitching and Combining**: The final step is to stitch the dubbed audio segments together and combine them with the video file.
+The result is a video file with dubbed audio in the target language.

 ## Prerequisites

 Please ensure you have these prerequisites before running DubMaster.